KernelTuner/kernel_tuner/README.md

 Installation
 ------------
 clone the repository
 change into the top-level directory
 type: pip install .

-Dependencies
+Dependencies:
  * PyCuda
  * A CUDA capable device